 5. Encourage flexible media use to help alleviate conflict.
-When conflict arises in a team project, changing media habits or procedures may be helpful to diffuse conflict.
-Wolfe (2010) describes a situation where a non-assertive team member feels their teammates aren’t listening to their ideas.
-Her solution, which is supported by MST, is to move the conversation to email because “emailing your thoughts gives you a chance state your ideas without the pressure and competition of a face-to-face meeting” (p.
+When conflict arises in a team project, changing media habits or procedures may help to the diffuse conflict.
+Wolfe (2010) described a situation in which nonassertive individuals feel that their teammates are not listening to their ideas.
+Her solution, which is supported by MST, is to move the conversation to e-mail because “emailing your thoughts gives you a chance to state your ideas without the pressure and competition of a face-to-face meeting” (p.
 113).
-Changing media habits based on MST might also be helpful in a situation where a team member is missing meetings.
-Wolfe suggests emailing the student and perhaps assigning them with extra work.
+Changing media habits based on MST might also be helpful when a team member misses meetings.
+In such cases, Wolfe suggested emailing the student and perhaps assigning the student with extra work.
 In addition to these measures, it may be helpful to alter media use to accommodate the team member as well.
-If the team member is willing to work but cannot make meetings due to external factors like a long commute, perhaps a hybrid face-to-face/video chat meeting might be beneficial and could alleviate conflict.
-Of course, if a student disappears completely, changing the communication medium won’t solve the problem.
+If the team member is willing to work but cannot make meetings due to external factors like a long commute, perhaps a hybrid face-to-face/video chat meeting, where some students are collocated and others are on video chat, might be beneficial and could alleviate conflict.

 Limitations and Directions for Future Research

 As with any experiment, generalizability is an issue when applying findings outside of the studied population.
-That is, because the population of the present study consists primarily of students, one should be careful to extend the results to practitioners, as their existing organizational frameworks for communication are likely more rigid.
-Therefore, it’s essential to view the findings of the current study in the context in which they were discovered.
-This limitation, however, lends itself to future research as similar studies in workplace contexts could provide valuable insight.
+That is, because the population of this study consists primarily of students, the results might not extend to practitioners because their existing organizational frameworks for communication are likely more rigid.
+Therefore, the findings of this study must be viewed in the context in which they were discovered.
+But similar studies in workplace contexts could provide valuable insight.

-There were also a few limitations in regards to the data collection.
-First, the measure for media fit behavior is exploratory and has not been fully validated.
-Future research should fully validate the measure and explore additional applications of the measure.
-Second, using self-reporting surveys has inherent limitations to the scope of feedback a participant can provide.
-Therefore, a future field study could also examine behavior with methods like observation or interviews.
-Another limitation of the present study is that I did not collect any information regarding face-to-face interaction.
+The study has also a few limitations in regard to data collection.
+First, the measure for media-fit behavior is exploratory and has not been fully validated.
+Future research should fully validate the measure and explore additional applications of it.
+Second, using self-reporting surveys has inherent limitations to the scope of feedback that a participant can provide.
+Therefore, a future field study could also examine behavior with methods such as observation or interviews.
+And third, I did not collect any information regarding face-to-face interaction.
 A future study should examine how face-to-face communication and mediated communication interact.
-Finally, a future study might benefit from collecting additional outcome variables like social loafing or free riding to determine how effective media use might impact those variables.
+Finally, a future study might benefit from collecting additional outcome variables such as social loafing or free riding to determine how effective media use might affect those variables.

-Group projects provide students with an opportunity to build important skills that twenty-first century employers seek.
-It is our responsibility as technical communication instructors to prepare our students by equipping them to think critically about their media choices.
+Group projects provide students with an opportunity to build important skills that 21st century employers seek.
+As technical communication instructors, then, we have the responsibility to prepare our students by equipping them to think critically about their media choices.
 This study provides empirical support for integrating MST into existing teamwork training protocols.

 References